The previous post was about how to classify bounded contexts as core, generic or supportive.

 For the system to work, bounded contexts must collaborate together.
 As an example, let’s see what the cart goes through in an e-commerce system.
 Once the shopping context did it’s work and filled the cart, the ordering context must receive its content.
 As long as domains need to interact in some way, there is a relationship.

 Very often, when 2 contexts have a relationship, one will have the upper hand.
 Having the upper hand means having more decision power than the other.
 DDD has the (abstract) concept of upstream and downstream to identify who as the upper hand.
 Upstream has the power, Downstream complies.

 💡 Upstream bounded contexts enjoy more focus, prioritization, quality and investment… at the cost of other contexts.

 Obviously, we want our core bounded contexts to be upstream.

 This is the 11th post in a series about how to use Event Storming to kick start architecture on good tracks.
 It might be a good idea to start reading from the beginning.

 Where does decision power come from?

-Many things can weight in which functional area gets the upper hand.
+Many things can weight towards which bounded contexts is upstream or downstream.
 Unfortunately, not all are good reasons!